web3-nomad/hedera-docs/tutorials/hello-world/hts-fungible-token.md

 To create a new HTS token, we will use `TokenCreateTransaction`.
 This transaction requires many properties to be set on it.

 * For fungible tokens (which are analogous to ERC20 tokens), set the token type to `TokenType.FungibleCommon`.
-* Set the token name and token symbol based on your name (or other moniker).
+* Set the token name and token symbol based on your name (or nickname).
-* Set the decimal property to `2` in order to mimic "cents" on your fungible token.
+* Set the decimal property to `2`.
 * Set the initial supply to 1 million.

 ```js